sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 - Must double-hash the ABI-encoded Merkle leaf.
   - Rationale: We double-hash to prevent second preimage attacks, as recommended by [OpenZeppelin's Merkle Tree library](https://github.com/OpenZeppelin/merkle-tree#standard-merkle-trees).

-// TODO(assumption): the executor cannot lose money on a deployment.
-We can assume this because
-// we have off-chain billing logic that ensures we're reimbursed for all deployment costs.

-// TODO(assumption): actors:
-// - buggy executor (finished): the first two bullet points of 'malicious executor'
-// - malicious executor:
+## Assumptions

+### Executor

+It's impossible for the executor to submit anything that the Gnosis Safe owners have not explicitly approved.

+#### Buggy Executor

+A buggy executor can:
-//      - wait an arbitrary amount of time to approve then execute a deployment.
+* Wait an arbitrary amount of time to approve or execute a deployment that has been signed by the Gnosis Safe owners.
+  * Remedy: The Gnosis Safe owners can [cancel the deployment](TODO(end)) at any time.
-//      - partially execute a deployment.
+* Partially execute a deployment.
-//      - users can cancel deployments, but it's possible for the executor to approve a deployment
-//        once the user has signaled intent to cancel the deployment. i.e. the executor can watch
-//        for the 'cancel' transaction in the mempool, and submit the 'approve' transaction before
-//        it.
+  * Remedy: Users can batch critical actions into a single call using `Multicall`(TODO(end)) or Gnosis Safe's [`MultiSend`](TODO(end)).
+If a deployment stalls, the executor will either execute the batched call, or not.

+#### Malicious Executor

+A malicious executor is subject to the same two limitations as a buggy executor.
+In addition, a malicious executor can take advantage of its privilege as the sole executor of a deployment.
+There are a variety of ways that it can do this.

+Some examples:
-//      - if a deployment relies on the state of an existing smart contract, and if the executor is
-//        able to manipulate the state of that smart contract, then it could be possible for the
-//        executor to execute the deployment in a manner that is detrimental to the user. a simple
-//        example: a deployment relies on `existingContract.myBoolean() == true`, otherwise it
-//        fails. if the executor is able to set `existingContract.myBoolean() == false`, then the
-//        deployment will fail.
+* If a deployment relies on the state of an existing smart contract, and if the executor is able to manipulate the state of that smart contract, then it could be possible for the executor to execute the deployment in a manner that is detrimental to the user.
+For example, say a deployment relies on `existingContract.myBoolean() == true`, otherwise it fails. if the executor is able to set `existingContract.myBoolean() == false`, then the deployment will fail.
-//      - the executor can interact with a contract in the same transaction that it's deployed,
-//        which can be an "unfair advantage" for the executor. for example, if a deployed contract
-//        has an open token airdrop, the executor can deploy the contract then claim the airdropped
-//        tokens in the same transaction, before any other account has a chance to claim them.
+* The executor can interact with a contract in the same transaction that it's deployed, which can be an "unfair advantage" for the executor.
+For example, if a deployed contract has an open token airdrop, the executor can deploy the contract then claim the airdropped tokens in the same transaction, before any other account has a chance to claim them.

-    // TODO(assumption):
-    // - (is this true?) a malicious Safe could grief the executor by causing execution to revert.
-    //   they could do this by doing `address(0).call{ gas: 10000000000}()` one of the transactions
-    //   being executed. this is fine; the user will be billed for all of the executor's gas costs.
+It's worth reiterating that the Gnosis Safe owners can choose anybody to be an executor, including themselves.

+### Malicious Gnosis Safe owner(s)

-    //   another way that the user can grief the executor is by returning a large amount of data in
+* A user could attempt to grief the executor by specifying an arbitrarily large gas amount for a transaction, which would prevent the deployment from being executable.
-    //   a "return bomb" attack. this is also fine for the same reason. in the situation that the
-    //   gas amount is so high that the transaction cannot be executed at all, the deployment will
-    //   remain active until the user cancels it.

-            // TODO(somewhere): we use traces to recover any error messages that occur
+  * Remedy: This is not a concern because Sphinx has off-chain logic that checks if the gas amount for a transaction is too high.
+* A malicious user could pay Sphinx less than the cost of the deployment.
+  * Remedy: In practice, this is not a concern because Sphinx has off-chain billing that ensures we're reimbursed for all deployment costs.

+### Dependencies

+The `SphinxModuleProxy` makes several calls to OpenZeppelin's Contracts library and Gnosis Safe's contracts.
+We test that the interactions with these contracts work properly in the [unit tests for the `SphinxModuleProxy`](TODO(end)), but we don't thoroughly test the internals of these external contracts.
+Instead, we rely on the assumption that they're secure and have been thoroughly tested by their authors.
+These contracts are:
+- OpenZeppelin vTODO(end):
+  - [`ReentrancyGuard`](TODO(end)): Prevents re-entrancy attacks in the `approve` and `execute` function in the `SphinxModuleProxy`.
+  - [`Initializable`](TODO(end)): Prevents the `SphinxModuleProxy`'s `initialize` function from being called more than once.
+  - [`MerkleProof`](TODO(end)): Verifies that a Merkle leaf belongs to a Merkle root, given a Merkle proof.
+- Gnosis Safe:
+  - `Enum` ([v1.3.0](TODO(end)), [v1.4.1](TODO(end))): Contains the types of operations that can occur in a Gnosis Safe (i.e. `Call` and `DelegateCall`).
+  - [`GnosisSafe`](TODO(end): link to our list of supported Safes): Contains the logic for verifying Gnosis Safe owner signature and executing the user's transactions.

 ## Footnotes

-^A: Technically, it's possible for the call to the user's Gnosis Safe to revert if the user supplies a `gas` amount that is extremely high (e.g. above the block gas limit).
-However, we assume that the off-chain logic will detect this before the executor attempts to execute a Merkle leaf like this.
-(TODO(assumption): add this last sentence as an assumption, then link to it in this footnote).
+[^1]: The Gnosis Safe owners can cancel a Merkle root that hasn't been approved on-chain by signing a new Merkle root that has the same nonce, then approving it on-chain.
+This prevents the old Merkle root from ever being approved.

+[^2]: We prevent the same Merkle root from being approved in more than one `SphinxModuleProxy` by including the address of the `SphinxModuleProxy` in the `APPROVE` Merkle leaf, and checking that this field matches the current address in the `SphinxModuleProxy`'s `approval` function.